pmalik8/IntroToBlazorWorkshop/docs/06-event-handling-data-binding.md

     }
     ```

-1. Rebuild and run the app.
+1. Refresh the app in the browser.
 Add some todo items to the todo list to test the new code.

     ![Simple todo list](https://user-images.githubusercontent.com/1874516/67261585-3aa88c00-f456-11e9-8a5d-d2dde0734e9f.png)